Gskakar/.github.io/awards.md

 # Awards & Certifications

-Here are a few selected academic, leadership, and technical recognitions.
+Here are a few of my academic, leadership, and technical recognitions:

 ## Awards